10 Small Grey Birds With White Bellies

 7. Blue-Gray Gnat Catcher

 The blue-gray gnatcatcher is a small songbird that belongs to the gnatcatcher family.
 They are mostly seen in North, Central, and South America.
 The body can reach 3.9 to 4.3 inches in length and average weight between 0.18 to 0.25 ounces of weight.
 It is one of the most active birds in the world and spends time on the trees where it likes to hop while it searches for food.
 The dietary habits are carnivores and feed on insects, spiders, and small invertebrates.
 The natural enemies include jays, magpies, snakes, raccoons, chipmunks, and squirrels.
 The avarage lifespan of a Blue-gray gnatcatcher is up to 4 years in the wild.
+It is also listed as one of the blue birds in Florida.

 Blue-Gray Gnat Catcher